-Last week, fans of good TV were shocked by news that Bob Odenkirk had collapsed on the set of Better Call Saul.
+Back in July, fans of good TV were shocked by news that Bob Odenkirk had collapsed on the set of Better Call Saul.
 After several nervous hours, the actor thanked well-wishers and his doctors, saying he had suffered a "small heart attack" and was on the mend.
 Unfortunately, in the U.S., someone has a heart attack every 40 seconds, according to the Centers for Disease Control and Prevention.
 But they aren't always dramatic.
 In some cases, you may not even realize you had one.
 These are some sure signs you've had a "small" or "mild" heart attack.
 Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 What Is a Heart Attack?

 A heart attack happens when a blockage develops in the arteries leading to the heart, which prevents blood and oxygen from reaching the crucial organ.
 This leads to a heart attack.
 According to the American Heart Association, its most common symptom is chest pain.
 But signals can be much more subtle.

 The full details of Odenkirk's heart attack are not yet known.
 Heart attacks vary in severity, but experts say all of them are reason for concern.
 "Despite a good outcome, a mild heart attack is still a big deal.
 All heart attacks are serious," said Joseph Campbell, MD, a cardiologist with the Cleveland Clinic.

 A "mild heart attack" is commonly known as a non-ST elevation myocardial infarction, or NSTEMI.
 That's due to how the heartbeat looks on an electrocardiogram.
 "If you were told you've had a mild heart attack, it probably means your heart didn't suffer much damage and still pumps normally," said Campbell.